vlabella/PowerGLE/README.md

 * Scaling gain: controls the initial size of the figure on the slide.
 The scale of a newly created PowerPoint image is calculated as \(screen_dpi/output_dpi x scaling_gain\).
 Increasing or decreasing the gain will make the initial size large or smaller, respectively.

-### Temporary files
+### Temporary files & Figure Name

 PowerGLE writes all the GLE code to a temporary sub-folder within the folder that contains the current presentation.
-The code for each GLE figure is contained within its own sub-folder named "figure_#" along with any secondary and output files.
-By default these folder are
+The default name for this sub-folder is `PowerGLE`.
+The code for each GLE figure is contained within its own sub-folder named the name of the figure along with any secondary and output files.
+The default name for each figure is `figure_#`, where `#` is a number  By default these folder are

     .\PowerGLE\<presentation file name>\figure_1
     .\PowerGLE\<presentation file name>\figure_2